 SDLT, introduced in Finance Act 2003, is a charge on land transactions which replaced the former stamp duty (SD).
 But if a transaction takes place following a contract dated 10 July 2003 or earlier the stamp duty regime may still apply.

-SDLT is a tax on land transactions involving any estate, interest, right or power in or over land in the England, Wales and Northern Ireland.
+SDLT is a tax on land transactions involving any estate, interest, right or power in or over land in the England and Northern Ireland.

 Documents evidencing land transactions effected on or after 1 December 2003 and chargeable to SDLT do not need to be physically stamped.

 Further guidance on the commencement and transitional provisions can be found at SDLTM49000.

 From April 2015 SDLT will no longer apply to land transactions in Scotland, these will instead be subject to Land and Buildings Transaction Tax.
 Please see the Scottish Government website @ http://www.scotland.gov.uk/Topics/Government/Finance/scottishapproach.

 Since 1 April 2018 Land Transaction Tax (LTT) applies to land transactions in Wales.
 LTT is operated by the Welsh Revenue Authority.
 More detail can be found on their websiteSince 1 April 2018 Land Transaction Tax (LTT) applies to land transactions in Wales.
 LTT is operated by the Welsh Revenue Authority.
 More detail can be found on their website @ https://gov.wales/funding/fiscal-reform/welsh-taxes/land-transaction-tax/?lang=en